melodie11/Bento-antiX/README.md

 * This setup is provided for an antiX Linux distribution, without any warranty it will work for you, for any purpose, personal, professional or otherwise.

-* It has been put up using an **antiX 32bits core 23.2** version, and might not work as is in another edition, even one provided by the antiX community.
+* It has been put up using an **antiX 32bits core 23.2** version, and has since been also used with a **antiX 64bits Core 23.3** edition.
+It could be working with other **antiX Linux** versions, but we can't guarantee it.

-* Also it does not include (yet) instructions or advice on which packages are needed for a full blown desktop using this setup.
+* A new *Packages* directory was just added.
+You will find the script we used to build a **Bento antiX 64** edition from an **antiX Linux 64bits Core 23.3**.

 ## Presentation
-[Openbox](https://openbox.org) is a Window Manager developped by Dana Jansens and several other people, meant for simplicity and lightness in the use of GNU/Linux distributions.
+[Openbox](https://openbox.org) is an advanced Window Manager developped by Dana Jansens and several other people, meant for simplicity and lightness in the use of GNU/Linux distributions.

-Bento Openbox is a recipe to provide the Openbox Window Manager along with two other tools and a set of prebuilt configurations to make it easy for anyone to use.
+**Bento Openbox** is a recipe to provide the *Openbox Window Manager* along with two other tools and a set of prebuilt configurations to make it easy for anyone to use.

-This allows your GNU/Linux operating system to be lighter than most, and is fit to be used in a variety of aging computers.
+This allows your GNU/Linux operating system to be lighter than most, while fit to be used by everyone, in a variety of aging computers.

-## Brief history
+## Brief history of Bento Openbox
 It has been delivered in several prebuilt distributions since 2009, through [Linuxvillage](https://linuxvillage.org), and before at [PCLinuxOS-Fr.org](https://pclinuxos-fr.org)